Spanish–Ottoman Wars: East Indies theater

-In 1578, after a series of naval skirmishes since 1565 and increasingly hostile relations (due to the Bruneian claims over former territories in Luzon like Maynila and their alliance with the Moro people), the Spaniards from Jolo (who had recently conquered to the Sultanate of Sulu) declared war over the Sultanate of Brunei, so starting the Castilian War.
-The Ottomans and Muslim Lascars sent an expeditionary force to assist the Bruneians that included Turks, Egyptians, Berbers, Swahilis, Somalis, Arabs, Iranians, Muslim Indians, Malays, Indonesians and even Moriscos (Andalusian Arabs).
-The reaction from Spanish authorities to the arrival of Ottoman soldiers to support Brunei and the Moros was the recruitment of troops from New Spain (mostly Tlaxcaltecas) and Peru (mostly Quechuas), which increased into the 1630s.
+There were a series of naval skirmishes starting in 1565 and increasingly hostile relations with the Spaniards, because of Bruneian claims over former territories in Luzon (such as Maynila) and their alliance with the Moro people.
+In 1578, the Spaniards from Jolo—who had recently conquered the Sultanate of Sulu)—declared war over the Sultanate of Brunei, thereby starting the Castilian War.
+The Ottomans and the Muslim Lascars sent an expeditionary force to assist the Bruneians; this force included Turks, Egyptians, Berbers, Swahilis, Somalis, Arabs, Persians, Muslim Indians, Malays, Indonesians, and Moriscos (Andalusian Arabs.
+In reaction to the arrival of Ottoman soldiers to support Brunei and the Moros, the Spanish authorities recruited troops from New Spain (mostly Tlaxcaltecas) and Peru (mostly Quechuas), which increased into the 1630s.

-The Bruneian-Spanish war ended in a stalemate in which the Spaniards occupied Brunei and installed Pengiran Seri Lela as Sultan of Brunei and Pengiran Seri Ratna as Bendahara, but due to an epidemic of cholera and dysentery, they were forced to withdraw and Pengiran Bendahara Sakam Ibni Sultan Abdul Kahar was restored, although the Bruneians never recovered the status of a regional great power.
+The Bruneian-Spanish war ended in a stalemate, in which the Spaniards occupied Brunei and installed Pengiran Seri Lela as Sultan of Brunei and Pengiran Seri Ratna as Bendahara (head of the Malay nobility).
+However, because of an epidemic of cholera and dysentery, the Spaniards were forced to withdraw; Pengiran Bendahara Sakam Ibni Sultan Abdul Kahar was restored, but the Bruneians never recovered status as a regional great power.

 Persians and Arabs and Egyptians and Turks brought [Muhammad's] veneration and evil sect here, and even Moors from Tunis and Granada came here, sometimes in the armadas of Campson [Kait Bey], former Sultan of Cairo and King of Egypt...
 Thus it seems to me that these Moros of the Philippine Islands [are] mainly those who, as had been said, come from Egypt and Arabia and Mecca, and are their relatives, disciples and members, and every year they say that Turks come to Sumatra and Borneo, and to Ternate, where there are now some of those defeated in the famous battle which Señor Don Juan de Austria won.